san0369/Astro_Sonification/README.md

 - Process the images to extract pixel data as RGB values.
 - Display the images using matplotlib.
 - Store the pixel data in a CSV file for further analysis.
+- Converts the CSV file into sonified data using 3 different mapping techniques.

 ## Project Structure

 - `data/`: Contains the .npy file of the galaxy image.
 - `Extraction&Vizualisation_of_Image.ipynb`: Jupyter notebooks for analysis and visualization.
 - `output/`: Stores the extracted pixel data (CSV) and visual outputs.
+- `image_sonification.ipynb`: Sonifies the CSV file using 3 mapping techniques.
+- `Sonification_Output`: Contains the audio files generated.